aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 </script>
 ```
-- Then, back in the boilerplate custom tempalte, you insert this at the bottom of the page.
+- Then, back in the boilerplate custom template, you insert this at the bottom of the page.
 ```knockout.JS
 @Html.PartialCustomTemplate('NameOfCustomTemplate')
 ```